akazukin5151/metroani/settings/README.md

 ## gif.json

 The Seibu-Shinjuku line from Saginomiya to Seibu-Shinjuku, with a 1-second freeze duration and one train state (next).
 Best for learning/experimenting/tinkering with.
-Used to generate the header gif in the README
+Used to generate the header gif in the README.
+Uses the Metro theme.

 ## full.json

 The Seibu-Shinjuku line from Saginomiya to Seibu-Shinjuku, with a 2-second freeze duration and three train states (next, arriving, currently).
 Takes a long time to render the full video.
+Uses the Metro theme.

 ## joban.json

 The Joban line from Toride to Mabashi (actually Kashiwa), with a 1-second freeze duration and one train state (next).
-The Joban Line doesn't use the Yamanote style in real life, so here is a mockup of one.
+The Joban Line doesn't use the Yamanote theme in real life, so here is a mockup of one.

+## keihin.json

+The Keihin-Tohoku line from Omiya to Kawaguchi, with a 1-second freeze duration and one train state (next).
+Uses the JR theme.

+## den_en_toshi.json

+The Tokyu Den-en-toshi line from Azamino to Futako-Shinchi, with a 1-second freeze duration and one train state (next).
+Uses the Tokyu theme.

 ## dev.json